prinsss/twitter-web-exporter/README.md

 Then open the page that you want to export data from.
 The script will automatically capture on the following pages:

-- User profile page (tweets, replies, likes)
+- User profile page (tweets, replies, media, likes)
 - Bookmark page
+- Search results page
 - User following/followers page
 - List members/subscribers page